The Rookout ETL Controller is a component that can be installed within your network.

 Disable Sending Data

-The ETL Agent connects to the Rookout Service to receive commands and report telemetry information.
+The ETL Controller connects to the Rookout Service to receive commands and report telemetry information.

 Data collected from within the application may be sent to Rookout for interactive debugging sessions.

-You may configure a local policy preventing the ETL Agent from sending application data to Rookout by adding the following line to the configuration file at
+You may configure a local policy preventing the ETL Controller from sending application data to Rookout by adding the following line to the configuration file at

 Local Breakpoint Targets

-As the ETL Agent runs within your network, it allows you to direct the collected data into data sinks.
+As the ETL Controller runs within your network, it allows you to direct the collected data into data sinks.

 For example, debug messages can be sent to Elasticsearch or Splunk clusters.